web2solutions/dhx/docs/$dhx.dataDriver.md

 	( https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API )

-**why to use it?**
+**dhx.dataDriver features**

 - Provide support for offline applications.
 Nomore blockers when your server goes offline.

 - Cross window state.
-If you have your app opened in multiple browser tabs, now you can keep it data in sync.
+Persist application state over opened browser tabs/windows.

 - Multi thread environment instead single thread environment. no blocking.

 - Uses a MQ system for implementing interoperable communication between database elements X components X server X browser windows

+- Bind 'one record' DHTMLX components.
+Eg: forms

-- Bind and Sync DHTMLX components through multiple databases and tables.
+- Sync 'multiple records' DHTMLX components.
+Eg: grid, scheduler

+- Strong typed columns and records

+- Hot validation and properly masking for input of data.
+Eg: edit on grid, forms, etc.

+- Primary keys

+- Foreing Keys

 - Each app can have up to GBs of size.

-- Traditional dhtmlx DataStorage and localStorage are perfects for small amount of data, but fails when you need to storage and handle large amount of data.
-There is where $dhx.dataDriver saves you.
+- Each app can consume multiple databases and multiple tables

+- Search of over records with no case and special chars sensitivity

+- Very fast environment with support for big amount of data

 - move your data model from server to client